cph-cachet/carp.core-kotlin/README.md

 To facilitate easy exchange of requests across the different subsystems, all objects that are passed through application services are serializable to JSON using built-in serializers.
 This works for both the Java runtime and JavaScript, which is achieved by relying on the [`kotlinx.serialization`](https://github.com/Kotlin/kotlinx.serialization) library and compiler plugin.
+In fact, `kotlinx.serialization` [also supports other formats](https://github.com/Kotlin/kotlinx.serialization/blob/master/docs/formats.md), such as ProtoBuf and CBOR, but we have not tested those extensively.

 In addition, domain objects which need to be persisted (aggregate roots) implement [the snapshot pattern](https://howtodoinjava.com/design-patterns/behavioral/memento-design-pattern/).
 All snapshots are fully serializable to JSON, making it straightforward to store them in a document store.